rafaelvc/pldotnet/README.md

 we plan to support all OSes are also supported by Postgres and .NET and you have an option to experiment PL/.NET: Docker.

-We constanly use Docker in our development computers then you also can benefit of it case your OS is not the supported one:
+We constantly use Docker in our development computers then you also can benefit of it case your OS is not the supported one: